TrinitroCat/BUCToolkit/README.md

 ## BUCT Machine-learning for Catalysts kit
 A Python based package containing various tools for machine learning applied in catalytic chemistry.

-Manual would be comming soon.
+Manuals would be comming soon.